Edward William Hatcher

 By the next census ten years later, Edward had started his teaching career and the family had moved away from Portsea and was living at 53, Wiltshire Road, Thornton Heath, Surrey.
 Edward’s mother was now calling herself by her middle name, Augusta.
 The 1911 census had an additional question for the wife in the family, of the number of children she had given birth to and how many were still living.
 She had 5 children in all but only 4 were still living.
 A fifth child has not featured on any of the census returns so in all likelihood died under the age of ten , and as there is a gap of nine years between the births of Ellen and Edward it is possible it was in that period.
 Edward was the only one of their offspring still living with them, but they had a boarder, William Siddorn (25).

 Edward was described as an assistant teacher working for the County Council and William, who was also from the Portsmouth area, was an assistant teacher working for the Urban District Council.
-Edward’s and William’s lives followed very similar courses.
+Edward’s and William’s lives followed very similar courses, with them both attending Winchester Training College at the same time.
 Ellen was still a dressmaker, now Ellen Orchard with two children and living in Portsmouth.
 There is no Mr Orchard featured on the census return but Ellen is not entered in the record as a widow.
 Emily Ada appears now as Ada Day, having chosen to call herself by her middle name, married, with four children, although there are only three of them on the census return.
 Like her sister she is the head of the household but not described as a widow.
 The two eldest of her children were born in Burma, and she may have been married in India.
 They are living in Canterbury Villa, Wiltshire Road, Thornton Heath, the same road as her parents.
 No documentary evidence has yet been found to establish the whereabouts of Mr. Orchard and Mr. Day but there is the possibility that Ellen’s husband was in the Navy and Ada’s was a soldier.

 Training to Teach